seungukj/seungukj.github.io/_posts/2021-10-14-newton-method-for-tan.md

 and a fixed point $p$ on it is **repelling** (i.e., nearby points gets away from $p$) if \\({\mid F'(p)\mid}>1\\), and **attracting** (i.e., nearby points converges to $p$) if \\({\mid F'(p)\mid}<1\\).

-Ah-ha, time to think of the nature of fixed points, then.
+Thus, time to think of the nature of fixed points.
 Following \eqref{eqn:iteration-formula}, put
 \begin{equation}
   \label{eqn:iteration-function}
   F(x) := x - \cos x(\sin x - a\cos x).